slash4-de/openstack/source/day3.rst

 |image3|

 You have put this image in queue waiting to be uploaded.
-After some time it will change it status from Queued to Active.
+After some time it will change it status from 'Queued' to 'Active'.

 1.2	Delete an Image
 ------------------------------------

-Deletion of images is permanent and cannot be reversed.
-Only users with the appropriate permissions can delete images.
+Remember that this action is permanent and it will delete the image from your cloud.
+It can not be reversed.
+Also deletion needs appropriate permissions.

+	a.
 Log in to the dashboard or skip if you have already logged in.

+	b.
 Under the project tab, go to compute and click on images..

+	c.
 This will display the images page.

+	d.
 Select one or more images that you want to delete.

+	e.
 Click Delete Images.

 The steps are shown in the below screenshot as well

 |image4|

-In the Confirm Delete Images dialog box, click Delete Images to confirm the deletion.
+In the 'Confirm Delete Images' dialog box, click 'Delete Images' to confirm the deletion.

 2. Working With Containers